LibrariesHacked/librarieshacked.github.io/_posts/2020-12-31-digital-transformation.md

 ### Everyone needs to be engaged

 Digital projects aren't delivered to organisations with immediate success.
 Whether it's an Intranet, a new Document Management System, or whatever.
-They can be implemented, but they need to be understood, adopted, and used well.
+They can be implemented, but they need to be understood, adopted, and used effectively.

-The tech industry can be guilty of solutionism by trying to sell software as a solution in itself.
+The tech industry can be guilty of solutionism by trying to sell software as a complete solution.
 Software can only ever be an effective tool.
 But on the other side, the library world can be guilty of buying software without considering the engagement and investment they will need to put in.
 The funding rarely goes that far.

 It's all very well to demand 'where's the single digital presence?'
 But it is as relevant to ask library services what they have been doing to prepare for it.
 For all the work being done by the British Library to research, and advise, far more will be needed from each library service to make it a success.